gautamdhameja/substrate-inherents-sample/README.md

 Your module should define an `InherentDataProvider` type and it should implement the `ProvideInherentData` trait.
 This is how the consensus engine provides the inherent data to the runtime, which should be available at the block production time.
 The `ProvideInherentData` trait defines a function called `provide_inherent_data` where we get (or calculate) the inherent data and store it in the `InherentData` storage.

-In this sample, we get the latest Bitcoin price using a simple Web API call.
-We then store a rolling window of 10 recent responses from the API as a vector against the `InherentIdentifier` in the `provide_inherent_data` function.
+In this sample, we call a Web API to get some data and we store this data on-chain using Substrate inherents.

+**Rolling Median Approach**: Assuming that 50% of the authorities are honest, a rolling median approach could be used to enhance seurity of the solution.
+In this sample, we collect the last 10 responses from the API in a `Vec` and then compare the most recent value with the median of those 10 values with a predefined drift value.
+If the difference between the median and the new value is more than the drift then we do not store that value.
+This could be further extended to punish the dishonest authorities.

 ### Register `InherentDataProvider`